poojasrini/Clustering-technique-in-Business-development-location-prediction-in-Malasiya/README.md

 # Data-analysis-of-Kuala-Lumpur-data
 Data:
  • List of neighborhoods in Kuala Lumpur.
-This defines the scope of this project which is confined to the city of Kuala Lumpur, the capital city of the country of Malaysia in South East Asia.
+This defines the scope of this project which is confined to the city of Kuala Lumpur, the capital city of the country of Malaysia in South East Asia. <br>
  • Latitude and longitude coordinates of those neighborhoods.
-This is required in order to plot the map and also to get the venue data.
+This is required in order to plot the map and also to get the venue data.<br>
  • Venue data, particularly data related to shopping malls.
-We will use this data to perform clustering on the neighborhoods.
+We will use this data to perform clustering on the neighborhoods.<br>

 Sources of data and methods to extract them
 This Wikipedia page (https://en.wikipedia.org/wiki/Category:Suburbs_in_Kuala_Lumpur) contains a list of neighbourhoods in Kuala Lumpur, with a total of 70 neighbourhoods.
 We will use web scraping techniques to extract the data from the Wikipedia page, with the help of Python requests and beautiful soup packages.